 The first week focuses on film evolution, telling a story, examining classic and contemporary tales and looks at the media landscape, critiquing meanings behind short films and clips.
 The students will be introduced to media literacy examining types of media, creators motivations and approaches to storytelling, reviewing documentary versus narrative filmmaking.
 The second week focuses on story creation, translating images into words, script development process, character development and screenwriting.
-Students write their own scripts using the skills and techniques learned, have an introduction to the photography process and on the final day design and deliver a photography project using the student’s text based work, experimenting in mixing media
+Students write their own scripts using the skills and techniques learned, have an introduction to the photography process and on the final day design and deliver a photography project.

-The first week looks at camera operation and use this knowledge to develop a topic-based photo essay and are introduced to story-boarding and the production process.
-In week 2 students learn about the creation of suspenseful scenes and how to convey visual language.
-The 2 weeks culminates with a short film production in groups using the skills they have learnt.
+The first week looks at camera operation and uses this knowledge to develop a topic-based photo essay.
+Students are introduced to storyboarding and the production process.
+In week 2, students learn about the creation of suspenseful scenes and the conveying of visual language.
+The 2 weeks culminates with a short film production in groups.

-Your role will very much be determined by your own skills and experience and passions but primarily you will be supporting the students with their work, and those leading the sessions.
+Your role will very much be determined by your own skills, experience and interests but primarily, you will be supporting the students with their work.

-The project is looking for volunteers who have hands on experience of the film industry so that a balanced and detailed training can be given.
-Any of the following will be highly valued by the project; videographers, producers, scriptwriters, photographers or editors.
+The project is looking for volunteers who have hands-on experience in the film industry so that a balanced and detailed training can be given.
+Any of the following will be highly valued by the project: videographers, producers, scriptwriters, photographers or editors.
 You will be asked to send your CV/resume before being accepted onto this project and may also be asked to attend a Skype interview to discuss the specifics of the camp.
-Bring your passion for film and inspire others.
+Bring your passion for film and photography and inspire others!

 WHY JOIN THE PROJECT

 To empower students from an at risk youth centre